 Applying for a grant is a complicated and challenging process that doesn’t cover only writing an attractive proposal.
 Besides, the fact that they usually accept applications once a year reduces your chances to win one.
 To nail it, you need to take into consideration numerous pitfalls.

 In this article, we’ll guide you through 10 crucial steps to succeed in applying for your dream grant.
-You may find it useful whether this is your first time you’re testing your luck or you’ve already tried to apply but failed.
+You may find it useful whether this is the first time you’re testing your luck or you’ve already tried to apply but failed.

 But first things first…

 Depending on their type, grants are publicly- or privately-funded schemes, providing entrepreneurs or non-profit undertakings with benefits, such as cash awards, tools/equipment, training resources, or reduced taxes for using certain resources.

 Grants are generally given to non-profit organizations.
 However, when provided to individual entrepreneurs, they presuppose assisting projects that aim to bring value to the country’s overall economy or society, e.g. developing products that improve healthcare.
 Also, different organizations offer grants for business activities that match their specific missions.